The Best Siding for Different Home Types

 A contemporary home with a clean, modern style and metal siding.

-Modern design prioritizes function and efficiency over cozy aesthetics, but they can be just as stylish as the classics—sometimes even more so for the minimalist at heart.
-Fiber cement and metal siding lean on the same stripped-back philosophy.
+Modern and contemporary design prioritizes function and efficiency over cozyness and warmth, but it can also be just as stylish as the classics for the minimalist at heart.
+Fiber cement and metal siding pair well because they create the same simple and clean lines.

 Fiber Cement Siding

-• Warm tones add just a hint of personality without feeling overwhelming.
+• Warm tones that add just a hint of personality without feeling overwhelming.

-• Neutrals like white and black keep lines sleek, clean, and simple.
+• Neutrals like white and black that keep lines sleek, clean, and simple.

 If your goal is to install siding that looks high-end, but performs incredibly well over the years, this is the siding you should look at first.